 Importance to the North Olympic Peninsula of climate action:

 The North Olympic Peninsula has a particular vulnerability to climate impacts.
 Our local economy depends upon healthy forests and wildlife, fresh water from our glaciers and snowpack, a healthy salmon and shellfish fishery, tourism, and our reputation as a wonderful place to live and retire.
-All of these will be negatively impacted by projected climate changes.
-Additionally, Clallam County is listed as the most vulnerable county in Washington State for wildfire damage to property, and that is projected to get even worse with increasing temperatures and drier summers.
-Finally, our infrastructure is particularly vulnerable due to our extensive shorelines and mountainous topography.
+All of these will be negatively impacted by projected climate changes, including dwindling snowpack, dryer summers, increasing wildfire, rising sea levels and storm surges, and an acidifying ocean.
+Our infrastructure is particularly vulnerable due to our extensive shorelines and mountainous topography.
 We urge aggressive actions that will both reduce greenhouse gas (GHG) emissions and provide the resources to help communities mitigate and adapt to the impacts of climate change.

 Commitment to non-violence: